ipfs/ipfs-docs/docs/concepts/measuring.md

 # Measuring the IPFS network

 The IPFS network is a complex system that relies on the coordinated participation of a swarm of independent peers.
-Therefore, to ensure its reliability and efficiency, the Protocol Labs Protocol Benchmarking & Optimization Team (ProbeLab) regularly measures the performance and health of the network, and reports these measurements to the public.
-In addition to these key perfromance indicators (KPIs), ProbeLab has created a number of custom tools to calculate these measurements.
+Therefore, to ensure its reliability and efficiency, the [Protocol Labs Protocol Benchmarking & Optimization Team (ProbeLab)](https://probelab.io/) regularly measures the performance and health of the network, and reports these measurements to the public.
+In addition to these [key performance indicators (KPIs)](#kpis), ProbeLab has created a number of custom tools to calculate these measurements.

 ## KPIs